-Menopausal symptoms are a common result of treatments for breast cancer.
+Menopausal symptoms are a common side effect of treatment for breast cancer.
 This is because treatments can either stop the effectiveness of female hormones or stop their production altogether.

-Menopausal symptoms that may affect how you feel about your body include:
+Menopausal symptoms that may affect how you feel about your body, intimacy and sex include:

 - hot flushes

 - night sweats